allenai/allennlp-simple-demo/README.md

 ## Other Demos

-To get a sense of what else is possible, the `reading-comprehension` demo constructs a highlighted paragraph, and the coreference resolution demo renders a complex nested tree of coreference classes.
-(The tiny included toy models for all of these are terrible, though.)
+To get a sense of what else is possible, there are several other demos included.
+(The tiny included toy models for all of these are terrible, though, and generally produce nonsensical results.)

 ### Textual Entailment